 Now, Google Backup will sync a lot of settings (contacts, messages, and call logs, too), making the restoration process less cumbersome.
-It saves your Wi-Fi SSIDs and passwords, along with the list of all installed apps.
+It saves your Wi-Fi SSIDs and passwords, along with a list of all installed apps.
 That way, if the data cap isn’t a problem for you, it will automatically redownload all the apps from the Play Store.

 For those who have a lot of installed apps, this is more than welcome.
 What it doesn’t save are the app data, login information, and credentials.
 So, once the restoration process is complete, you’ll need to sign in to every app that uses credentials and modify in-app settings to fit your previous setup.

 Of course, you can also use proprietary OEM services like Samsung Cloud, Xiaomi’s Mi Cloud, or Huawei Cloud.
 Either those or Google Backup — the choice is yours.
-Just have in mind that you need to sign in with your Samsung (Huawei, Xiaomi, etc.) ID in order to access the service and back up everything.
+Just have in mind that you need to sign in with your Samsung (Huawei, Xiaomi, etc.) ID to access the service and back up everything.

-You can also use third-party backup apps but, due to lack of access permissions, they won’t work fully without root which isn’t something regular users will try.
+You can also use third-party backup apps but, due to a lack of access permissions, they won’t work fully without root which isn’t something regular users will try.

 For the media files (music, video and voice recordings, and photos), you can use an SD card, if your device supports it.
 Just move everything to the SD card which, of course, isn’t affected by the reset and its content won’t be erased.
 The best option is cloud backup like Google Photos.
-Learn how to back up your photos and videos to Google Photos, here.
+Learn how to back up your photos and videos to Google Photos.